ZUNO (formerly Edelweiss) Bike Insurance Claim

 - Step 5– Now submitted all the documents to your insurer.
-They will verify everything and will conclude whether to accept your claim or to reject it.
+They will verify everything and will conclude whether to accept your claim or reject it.

-Common Reasons For Bike Insurance Claim Rejections
+Common Reasons for Bike Insurance Claim Rejections

 - Driving without a license- You must possess a valid driving license while riding your bike; otherwise, your claim will be rejected.

-- Drunk Driving- If you were riding your bike in an intoxicated state, and any accident happens, then your claim will be rejected.
+- Drunk driving- If you were riding your bike in an intoxicated state, and any accident happens, then your claim will be rejected.

-The claim settlement ratio is the percentage of claims settled in a year out of the total claims raised.
+Ans: The claim settlement ratio is the percentage of claims settled in a year out of the total claims raised.